smarter-sh/community/contributors/guide/pull-requests.md

 # The Testing and Merge Workflow

-The Kubernetes merge workflow uses labels, applied by [commands](https://prow.k8s.io/command-help) via comments.
+The Smarter merge workflow uses labels, applied by [commands](https://prow.k8s.io/command-help) via comments.
 These will trigger actions on your pull request.
-Different Kubernetes repositories may require different labels on the path to approval.
+Different Smarter repositories may require different labels on the path to approval.
 A generic explanation of how labels are used in pull requests can be found [here](/contributors/guide/owners.md#code-review-using-owners-files).
 The pull request bot will also automatically apply and/or suggest labels.